formidablejs/formidablejs.org/docs/deployment.md

 #### Considerations

-While this approach works, there are some things you need to consider:
+While this approach works, there are a few things you need to consider:

 ##### Logging